 For patients with the above noted conditions, individually prescribed enzyme supplementation at every meal would be necessary.
 If you are suffering from less serious digestive issues such as:

 - chronic illness

 Some short term enzyme supplementation may be called for.
-In this instance it is important to speak to a knowledgable medical professional to get the best information about whether digestive enzymes or perhaps pre-biotics and/or probiotics would be most helpful.
+In this instance it is important to speak to a knowledgeable medical professional to get the best information about whether digestive enzymes or perhaps pre-biotics and/or probiotics would be most helpful.